Caregivers: Are You Taking Care Of Yourself?

 If you are managing to get enough hours in bed but you’re struggling to fall and stay asleep, a visit to the best of the Orange County mattress stores might be in order.
 Since caregivers in general have a less predictable schedule than others without their responsibilities, it’s important to give yourself the best chance at sleep possible.
 This is one instance where you really can’t afford to keep sleeping on a worn-out or uncomfortable mattress.
 If you’re not certain whether your mattress needs to be replaced, remember that the recommendation is to replace a mattress every 10 years, or whenever you begin to wake up feeling stiff or sore.

-3. Practise Impeccable Sleep Hygiene
+3. Practice Impeccable Sleep Hygiene

 You’ve heard it all before, but sometimes we get so caught up in caring for others that we forget to extend the same courtesy to ourselves.
 So make sure you’re not sabotaging your own sleep: